NickMcConnell/AngbandPlus/docs/faq.rst

 What are the current plans for the game?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ever-changing and subject to U-turning with public dissent.
-See http://trac.rephial.org/roadmap
+Nothing is set in stone, but expect much of future Angband releases to be pulled in when they arrive and the
+general movement from a Tolkien-inspired fantasy theme to eclectic sci-fi to continue.

 How do I suggest an idea/feature?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Post it on the forums.
+Post it on the forums (variant section, marked as Xygos).
 If people think it's a good idea, it will generally get some discussion; if they don't, it won't.
-The developers keep an eye on the forums, and ideas deemed OK will get filed for future implementation.
+I keep an eye on the forums, and these ideas may be filed for future implementation.

-Sometimes a suggestion may not be right for the game, though.
-Some suggestions would change aspects of Angband that are essential to its nature; Angband has a long history, and so has developed a certain character over the years.
-Some suggestions might make a good game, perhaps even a better game than Angband, but would make a game that is not Angband.
-To some extent, variants exist to address this, but even so they tend to adhere to the core Angband principles.

 How do I get a copy of the source code?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~